-Our planning and development of COVID policies and procedures follow all of the guidance from the Center for Disease Control (CDC), the Department of Health, Office of Head Start, OCDEL/DHS, state and local mandates, State Health Consultants, and knowledge gained from other Head Start programs that have been open and operating following CDC guidance.
+Our planning and development of COVID policies and procedures follow all of the guidance from the Centers for Disease Control (CDC), the Department of Health, Office of Head Start, OCDEL/DHS, state and local mandates, State Health Consultants, and knowledge gained from other Head Start programs that have been open and operating following CDC guidance.
 We are continually keeping up with the most stringent guidelines to keep everyone safe and healthy.

 A COVID Policies and Procedures Manual includes more specifics of actual policies and procedures.

 - All staff will be required to wear a mask/face covering.
 (Mandatory) If staff have a personal preference of a face covering they may wear it for their own comfort.
 Those who have no face covering will be supplied with a mask by the agency.